Boollwarroo Parade Shell Cove NSW 2529

 I am strongly for having this dropzone at Shellharbour, as a Shellharbour local my whole life this will be a great attraction for the local area.
 Taking in the views of Shellharbour, Marina, Lake Illawarra, Windang and The Farm Beachside Skydive is a great way to take in the local area.
 This will creates work in the local area.
 After the 2020 bushfires and COVID-19 this will increase tourism for the local area.

-9. Debra Clay commented
+Debra Clay

 I am strongly for having this dropzone at Shellharbour, as a Shellharbour local my whole life this will be a great attraction for the local area.
 Taking in the views of Shellharbour, Marina, Lake Illawarra, Windang and The Farm Beachside Skydive is a great way to take in the local area.
 This will creates work in the local area.
 After the 2020 bushfires and COVID-19 this will increase tourism for the local area.